-Every day, one in six Canadians die from an opioid overdose.
+Every day, five people in Ontario die from an opioid-related overdose.
 More than one-third of deaths involve an opioid prescribed by a physician, often a family physician.
 Many of these deaths also involve other medications, particularly benzodiazepines.

 For years, physicians were told by pharmaceutical companies that prescribing opioids for chronic non-cancer pain was safe.
 We now know that is not true.
 However, many patients have become dependent on the medications; stopping medications suddenly can be dangerous.